 Chalandamarz - the custom

 Walking through Pontresina on March 1, it seems as if you have landed directly on the set of the successful Swiss film "Schellen-Ursli".
 The traditional Engadine houses with their mighty stone walls form the backdrop.
-And in the middle of it all, the main actors: boys in bright blue and red frocks.
+And in the middle of it all, the main actors: kids in bright blue and red frocks as well as in traditional Engadine garments.

 Singing they go from house to house.
 The big cowbells - the plumpas - and the cracking of the whip are a must.
 With these the children chase the winter ghosts out of the village in the best Schellen-Ursli manner.
 Spring can hardly begin more beautifully than with this chalandamarz custom (Latin for first March).